 - The Alpha (α) factor controls the influence of transverse bed slope on bank erosion.
 Typical values are between 0 and 20. - The Beta ( $\beta$ ) factor controls the influence of sediment transport on bank erosion.
-Typical values are between 0 and 0.1. - The Gamma ( ) factor is a time-constant factor independent of transport or bed slope.

-• The Height (hb) is the elevation of the bank.
+Typical values are between 0 and 0.1. - The Gamma (Υ) factor is a time-constant factor independent of transport or bed slope. - The Height (hb) is the elevation of the bank.

 For further information, see the Reference Manual Bank line update (p.
-63).
+66).

-4.5 Alluvial Resistance
+4.6 Alluvial Resistance

-Alluvial Resistance can be included by updating the Chezy coefficent (C) according to the equation:
+Alluvial Resistance can be included by updating the Chezy coefficient (C) representing the total flow resistance used in the flow momentum equations according to the equation:

-$C = aH^b$
+$C = ah^b$

-where: H is local water depth a is the Resistance coefficient b is the Resistance Power
+where: h is local water depth a is the resistance coefficient b is the resistance power